 - 8 oz Ricotta Cheese Whole Milk

 - 1 Italian Baguette

 - 1 Garlic Clove

 - 3 tablespoon Olive Oil

-- Preheat oven to 300 degrees and line a large baking sheet with parchement paper.
+- Preheat oven to 300°F and line a large baking sheet with parchment paper.
 Wash, dry, and slice cherry tomatoes in half (large ones cut into quarters).
-Then in a large mixing bowl toss them with olive oil, salt, and pepper to taste.
+Then, in a large mixing bowl toss them with olive oil, salt, and pepper to taste.